cmwylie19/peppr/adr/0006-onschedule-implementation.md

 ## Context

-Zarf wrote a Pepr module to facilitate the development in [using ECR as an external registry during 'Zarf Init'](https://github.com/defenseunicorns/zarf/issues/1594).
+Zarf wrote a peppr module to facilitate the development in [using ECR as an external registry during 'Zarf Init'](https://github.com/defenseunicorns/zarf/issues/1594).
 They are running into a challenge where the ECR Registry token is expiring every ~12 hours.
-Currently, they are having to maintain two completely different codebases, one being the Pepr module that communicates with AWS, and another being a Go app that they run as a `CronJob` to refresh the token.
-They are interested in rewriting the Go and scheduling logic in Pepr.
+Currently, they are having to maintain two completely different codebases, one being the peppr module that communicates with AWS, and another being a Go app that they run as a `CronJob` to refresh the token.
+They are interested in rewriting the Go and scheduling logic in peppr.

 We considered a few options:
-- setTimeout - Pepr is created with DevEx being a first class citizen and using a setTimeout doesn't cover persistence and stylistically different than the fluent API.
+- setTimeout - peppr is created with DevEx being a first class citizen and using a setTimeout doesn't cover persistence and stylistically different than the fluent API.
 - setInterval - " "
-- using a `CronJob` - Forces the user to create a separate container image and maintain two codebases while they already have Pepr which should be able to handle this.
+- using a `CronJob` - Forces the user to create a separate container image and maintain two codebases while they already have peppr which should be able to handle this.
 - Use the crontab API - Provide a crontab string to run at the given time.
 Too big, didn't want to implement at this point.
 - Use the `OnSchedule` API - Provide a fluent API to run at the given time, with a completions argument.